-Annual landings before 1990-91 ranged between a little more than 1000 t to less than 5000 t.
+Annual landings before 1990-91 ranged from 1173t to less than 5000 t.
 Since then, landings have increased markedly as a result of the increased availability of T. murphyi to a maximum in excess of 14 000 t in 1993-94.
 Concerns about the assumptions used to produce the original yield estimate and the production of time series abundance indices from aerial sightings data resulted in a revised yield estimate in the mid 1990s.
 The aerial sightings indices showed little change in jack mackerel abundance estimates in JMA 1 between 1976 and 1990.

-MCY was estimated in 1993 using the equation $MCY = cY{av}$ (method 4) incorporating the mean of removals from 1983-84 to 1989-90, before the T. murphyi invasion influenced total catches.
+MCY was estimated in 1993 using the equation MCY = $cY{AV}$ (method 4) incorporating the mean of removals from 1983-84 to 1989-90, before the T. murphyi invasion influenced total catches.
 It is assumed that this represents a period when fishing effort was relatively stable, thus satisfying the criterion for the use of method 4.
 The calculated MCY applies only to T. declivis and T. novaezelandiae.